kailash-manasarovar/statement/docs/timeline/2023/june.md

 - These are tunes recommended to me, I believe, by Mary at Lourdes.

 !!! info
-    - It's possible these other tunes were suggested to me by hackers on Twitter of course.
+    - It's more likely that these other tunes were suggested to me by hackers on Twitter of course.
-    - That class, the trumpet teacher asks me why I didn't bring them before.
+    - At that class, the trumpet teacher asks me why I didn't bring them before.

 - I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
 - I mistakenly believe that only Domingo and his close associates are scheming against me.